 Don’t do anything that could increase the flow of blood to the injured knee as this can increase the bleeding and swelling around the injured ligament and potentially prolong recovery, (hot showers, heat rubs & excessive activity).

 PCL injuries do not heal themselves, but with a good rehabilitative program you can usually return to sport within a few months.

 However, this may be prolonged if at the time of your injury, you also injured surrounding structures such as the menisci, (cartilage inside the knee).

 In some instances when the PCL is injured, surgery may be required to repair the ligament or to repair any damage to surrounding structures.

 A sports injury therapist is important in the treatment of a PCL injury.
-Initially they can assist in confirming your diagnosis and determine whether you have injures any surrounding structures.
+Initially they can assist in confirming your diagnosis and determine whether you have injures any surrounding structures, while the use of supplements for sports, as gw501516, which is one of the best SARMs there are to improve sports performance.
 From this they will be able to determine how long the injury is expected to heal and give you an appropriate treatment program.
 This can involve a series of exercises to assist in reducing swelling, improving joint flexibility and strengthen the muscles supporting the knee joint.